 - Student Ratings on diagnostic or summative questions (from several courses)

 - Review of teaching materials

 - Classroom observations

 - Teaching Goals

 CTAL offers resources to guide faculty and Teaching Assistants through the process of effectively documenting their instructional development.
-This includes reviewing teaching documentation, formative reviewing of classroom teaching, video recording of teaching, and providing consultations on developing a teaching statement (or philosophy).
+This includes reviewing teaching documentation, formative reviewing of classroom teaching and providing consultations on developing a teaching statement (or philosophy).

 - Considerations for Peer Review

 - Peer Observation Form based on Ambrose, S. A. (2010).
 How learning works: Seven research-based principles for smart teaching.
 San Francisco, CA: Jossey-Bass.
 It was adapted from University of Texas at Austin Center for Teaching and Learning by Cheryl R. Richardson of University of Delaware Center for Teaching & Assessment of Learning, 2015.

 Having a colleague or a trained CTAL staff member observe your class can provide you with valuable information about your teaching.
 CTAL observations are strictly formative.